 Belinda has been volunteering with animal organizations for 15 years and while her experience is broad, her passion lies with volunteering at farm animal sanctuaries.
 Belinda has a background in science with a PhD in molecular biology and microbiology, but followed her passion in 2013 and moved to Thailand to work for Soi Dog Foundation, helping stray dogs and cats.
 Originally from Melbourne, Australia, Belinda now lives in Portland, Oregon, and spends her spare time volunteering at Wildwood Farm Sanctuary, fostering cats and traveling, usually with the aim of seeing wildlife.

-Vanessa has been a photographer and photo editor for over sixteen years, working closely with Jo-Anne since 2006.
-Vanessa’s work with We Animals began with development of the We Animals Archive but has branched out to include photography, image and video editing, project management, print and web design.
-Vanessa lives with her son in the Niagara region of Ontario, Canada.
+Vanessa has been a photographer, photo editor and designer for over sixteen years, working closely with Jo-Anne since 2006.
+Vanessa’s work with We Animals began with implementation of the We Animals Archive but has branched out to include photography, image and video editing, project management, print and web design.
+Vanessa lives in the Okanagan area of BC, Canada.

 Filmmaker and Multimedia Producer

 Sarah is a professional event planner and animal advocate.
 She worked in private member clubs as a senior manager before leaping into the entrepreneurial world, starting Little by Little IC, Canada’s first exclusively vegan event planning business.
 Sarah now manages various events, projects and fundraising initiatives for animal advocacy organizations and other sustainability-focused groups.
 She is profoundly grateful to be working with the We Animals Media team, helping shed light on the hidden suffering of animals.
 In her free time, Sarah loves to be in nature with her wife, tiny human and two energetic dogs.